A Timeline Of Ryan Seacrest's Biggest Hosting Gigs

 Seacrest joined Ripa for the newly rebranded Live! with Kelly and Ryan on the day his full-time position on the syndicated morning talk show was announced and the addition was met with great ratings by the end of the year, averaging 3 million viewers, according to The New York Times.
 However, it would turn out to be yet another instance of being there for a good time, but not for a long time, when he revealed he would leave the show in early 2023, citing his commute from LA to New York as the primary reason.
 Ripa’s husband, Mark Consuelos, took over shortly after.

-Screenshot of Pat Sajak and Vanna White on Wheel of Fortune
+Vanna White and Ryan Seacrest on Wheel of Fortune

-While it was sad for many -- including Ripa, especially -- to see Seacrest depart his popular morning TV gig, many are also excited to see what he has next in store.
-As THR reports, he will be returning to his game show roots as the new host of Wheel of Fortune in September 2024.
+While it was sad for many — including Ripa, especially — to see Seacrest depart his popular morning TV gig, many were also excited to see what he had next in store.
+He returned to his game show roots as the new host of Wheel of Fortune in September 2024.

 You have to wonder if Ryan Seacrest ever wishes he could take a little break from juggling so many gigs.
 Then again, being on TV and radio is likely the natural-born broadcaster’s life-blood.
 I think it will be a very long time before we last hear him say, “Seacrest out!”